 It is no longer possible to make a claim for SEISS 1 and 2 under these new rules, as the claims window closed on 19 October 2020.

-We anticipate the claims window for SEISS 3 will open in mid-December.
+The claims window for SEISS 3 will open from 30 November 2020.

 HMRC originally asked new parents to ‘verify’ certain information which demonstrated their eligibility under the new rules, two weeks prior to the claim deadline.
 It is not yet clear how the verification process will work for SEISS 3 or SEISS 4 and we will update this page as soon as more information becomes available.